EfremE24/weather-api/README.md

 What this script does:

-Builds the Docker image (weather-api:latest)
+-Builds the Docker image (weather-api:latest)

-Starts the container on port 8080
+-Starts the container on port 8080

-Launches the Flask API inside Docker
+-Launches the Flask API inside Docker

-Makes the API available at: http://localhost:8080
+-Makes the API available at: http://localhost:8080

 Once the script is running, open a new terminal tab and do not close the one running run.sh.
 Test the API using curl
 ### Health Check